TwilioQuest/ghw-twilio-guide/README.md

 ## Winning a TwilioQuest Prize Pack

-The top 5 players by XP on the leaderboard at the end of INIT will win a special TwilioQuest prize pack.
+The top 5 players by XP on the leaderboard at the end of Global Hack Week will win a special TwilioQuest prize pack.
 Earn XP by completing more missions!

 # Daily challenges